OSUblake/msqr/README.md

 Features
 --------

-- Fast, small and easy to use
+- [Fast](Performance.md), small and easy to use
-- Can trace all separate shapes in the same image
+- Can trace all separate shapes in the same using a single call
-- Optional fast Ramer-Douglas-Peucker point reduction algorithm
+- Optional fast Ramer-Douglas-Peucker point reduction
-- Alignment of points to make tighter fit as well as help reduce more points
+- Alignment of points to make tighter fit
 - Padding, Contracting and Bleed mask options
-- Optional clipping can be defined
+- Optional clipping region
+- Can optionally return Path2D objects representing each shape
 - Optional node.js support
-- Can optionally return Path2D objects representing each shape
 - HTML docs included

 NOTE: ALPHA